pawarshekhar709/Weather-App-/README.md

 <hr>
 A simple website made by HTML/CSS/JS.
-This uses weather API to get weather data of the city whenever user enters the city name
+This uses weather API to get weather data of the city whenever user enters the

 # SCREENSHOTS